Moorsom System

 The Moorsom System is a method created in the United Kingdom of calculating the tonnage or cargo capacity of sailing ships as a basis for assessing harbour and other vessel fees.
 It was put into use starting in 1849 and became British law in 1854.

 Previous methods

 Previous methods of calculating tonnage, such as Builder's Old Measurement, were not consistently applied.
 Additionally, the methods designed for sailing ships could not be applied appropriately or fairly to steamships.
 Substantial portions of a steamship were required for boilers, machinery and coal, thus limiting the proportion of the ship's space available for cargo.

 Moorsom commission

-In 1849, the United Kingdom appointed a Commission with Admiral George Moorsom as secretary to resolve these problems.
+In 1849, the United Kingdom appointed a Commission with Mr George Moorsom as member and secretary to resolve these problems.
 The Commission determined that fees should be proportional to the earning capacity of the ship, whether for cargo or passengers.

 The result was called The Moorsom System, which set forth the rules for the measurement of the internal volume of entire ship.